AndrasKovacs/flatparse/README.md

   overhead in performance and code size compared to `Basic`.
 In microbenchmarks and small parsers, the performance difference between `Basic` and `Stateful` is more up to the whims of GHC and LLVM, and is a bit more "random".
+* [`FlatParse.Minimal`][minimal] is a stripped-down version that has no error reporting features and no support for efficient backtracking.
+It is intended for deserialization workloads.
+Currently the API is also rather small.
+More functions might be added in the future.

 ## Tutorial